Getting your Trinity Audio player ready...

 2. You Have Set Plans to Move Soon

 Opting to replace just your indoor evaporator unit usually makes the most sense if you’ll be moving within a year.
-While having a new full AC system is a good selling point on the housing market, it rarely increases the value of your home.
+While having a new full AC system is an effective selling point on the housing market, it doesn’t increase the value of your home.

-Replacing just the indoor unit is a good way to minimize costs if you won’t be around to enjoy the benefits of a full system.
+Replacing just the indoor unit is a good way to minimize costs if you won’t be around long enough to enjoy the benefits of a full system.

 What Does a Full System Replacement Have to Offer?

-In addition to considering the drawbacks to replacing just the outdoor unit, it could also be wise to weigh the benefits of a new system.
+Considering the drawbacks to replacing just the outdoor unit is only a part of the picture; it’s also wise to weigh the benefits of a new system.

-Upgrading the entire AC system (both the indoor and outdoor units) is a greater investment, however, it offers the following benefits:
+Upgrading the entire AC system (both the indoor and outdoor units) comes at a greater investment, however, it offers the following benefits:

 - Peak energy efficiency and minimized utility bills